 - 18.20.010 Unsafe Building.
 Nothing in this title shall prevent compliance with an order by the zoning administrator or other appropriate authority to correct, improve, or strengthen, or restore to a safe condition any building or any part of a building declared to be unsafe.
 (Ord.
 5037, 1990). - 18.20.020 One Building Per Lot.
 No more than one principal building shall be permitted on a lot or parcel, unless specifically provided for elsewhere in this title.
 (Ord.
 5037, 1990). - 18.20.030 Access to a Street.
 Any lot upon which a principal building is constructed shall have access and at least 25 foot frontage on a public street or along a permanent, unobstructed easement of access to the lot from a public street which has been approved by the zoning administrator as being adequate for that purpose.
 (Ord.
 5037, 1990). - 18.20.040 Splitting of Two-Family Residential Lots.
-A two-family dwelling lot which contains or will contain a two-family dwelling may be divided into two separate ownerships, with each resulting lot containing one dwelling unit of the two-family dwelling, provided each such resulting lot contains at least five thousand square feet.
+A. A two-family dwelling lot which contains or will contain a two-family dwelling may be divided into two separate ownerships, with each resulting lot containing one dwelling unit of the two-family dwelling, provided each such resulting lot contains at least five thousand square feet. - B. A joint cross-access and maintenance agreement will be submitted with this land division application, subject to review and approval by the City, and then shall be recorded by applicant with the land division.
 (Ord.
+7265, 2018; Ord.
 5037, 1990).